-Over the past few years, Wireshark has developed a reputation as one of the most reliable network analyzers available on the market.
+Over the past few years, Wireshark has developed a reputation as one of the most reliable network protocol analyzers available on the market.
 Users across the globe have been using this open-source application as a complete network analysis tool.
 Through Wireshark, users can troubleshoot network problems, examine security issues, debug protocols and learn network processes.

 - How to Use Wireshark